ymdatta/ASE_Spring24_Project/README.md

   - Cohen's $d$ tells us that any change smaller than $\sigma/.33$ is a trivially small change.
     - $\sigma$ ranges over six values: $-3 \le \sigma \le 3$
-    - So the     probability of randomly finding  solutions  insignificanyly different to the best solution is:
+    - So the     probability of randomly finding  solutions  insignificantly  different to the best solution is:
     $n(C=.95, p=.33/6)\approx 60$
   - Better yet, since the data is sorted,  we can do a binary chop to find this best solution after